FBI Deputy Director Andrew McCabe fired by Jeff Sessions days before his retirement

 The FBI has said Mr McCabe received the necessary ethics approval about his wife's candidacy and was not supervising the Clinton investigation at the time the contributions were made.

-He became acting director following the firing last May of Mr Comey, and immediately assumed direct oversight of the FBI's investigation into possible coordination between Russia and the Trump campaign.
+McCabe became acting director following the firing last May of Mr Comey, and immediately assumed direct oversight of the FBI's investigation into possible coordination between Russia and the Trump campaign.

 As a congressional hearing two days after Mr Comey's dismissal, Mr McCabe contradicted White House assertions that the Trump campaign investigation was one of the "smallest things" on the FBI's plate and also strongly disputed the administration's suggestion that Mr Comey had lost the respect of the bureau's workforce.